ADVANCE Scheduling Option

 Center of Emphasis in Instructional Technology

-The college embraces the continuing expansion and integration of multiple instructional technologies.
-The Center of Emphasis (CoE) provides instructional technology equipment, facilities, training, and assistance for the integration of instructional technology into traditional on-ground classes as well as the development and delivery of online courses, podcasting, streaming video production, phone and web conferencing, multimedia presentations, computer applications tutoring, and course archiving.
+The college embraces the continuing expansion and integration of instructional technologies.
+The Center of Emphasis (CoE) provides instructional technology assistance to employees for the development and delivery of online course content, podcasting, streaming video production, teleconferencing, multimedia presentations, numerous computer software applications, and professional development.

 Interactive Digital Delivery